-We are striving to preserve Oxford’s student life despite the pandemic and will be working with student representative groups to maintain the supportive and enriching environment that contributes to the Oxford experience.
+We are striving to preserve Oxford’s student life despite the pandemic and are working with student representative groups to maintain the supportive and enriching community that contributes to the Oxford experience.

 We understand that the pandemic is causing ongoing concern for many people, including our students.
 University life isn't happening in the normal way, and this may be challenging or difficult for many reasons.

 We empathise with the uncertainty that you face, and would like to reassure you that we are working to support your wellbeing, and offer you the best university experience that we can.

 Please refer to the welfare and wellbeing page to find out about the support that is available to you.

 To find out about what we are doing to support your physical health, go to the keeping you safe and well page.

 The University and colleges believe that enriching extracurricular experiences are as important as ever during the pandemic.
 Whether organised or informal, in-person or online, these activities form an integral part of the overall Oxford student experience.

 Oxford’s wide range of clubs and societies continue to operate in line with Government guidance, and have good experience now of providing online events and resources even when in-person activities are not possible.

 The University is committed to helping students get active despite the restrictions.
 The Active Anywhere membership, through Oxford University Sport, remains free for students, providing on demand fitness classes, nutrition videos and mindfulness exercises.
 The sports department has also increased the streaming of both live and pre-recorded fitness classes, which will still take place while the building is closed.
 Classes will be available through the Oxford University Sport mobile app and online, and will be promoted on social media using #ActiveAtOxford and #StayInAndWorkOut.